enchf/algorithmer/integration/README.md

     action: action  # One of the valid actions defined in Base class.
 Can be many tests for each action.
                     # Also, an array of actions can be passed as a batch test.
     args: ''        # Arguments string.
 If not present, no args are passed.
+                    # Also it accepts an array, which will generate a execution per element.
     expects:        # The expected result from execution.
                     # The value can be a predefined expectation.
 See the ones listed below.
                     # Also can be a direct value: a number, a string or a regular expresion in the form /<expression>/.